Some information that is helpful to understand the context

 ° Inspired by the visuals cult expert Dr. Alexandra Stein uses in her book Terror, Love& Brainwashing to explain the structure of a totalist system.

-About the 3HO Cult of Yogi Bhajan.
+and the 3HO Cult of Yogi Bhajan.

 An overview of YB's impact past & present.